nicholast25/Depression-Diagnostic-Machine-Learning/README.md

 ## Key Objectives
 1. Compare the performance of SVM, Random Forest, and XGBoost using F1-Score.
-2. Use Non-Parametric Statistical Testing to assess the significance of the features.
+2. Use Non-Parametric Statistical Testing to assess the association significance between depression status and each considered feature.
 3. Implement several techniques and intepreted the results through feature importances and SHAP Analysis.

 ## Techniques
 1. Data Preprocessing: Cleaned and transformed individual data for better model training.
-2. Exploratory Data Analysis: Visualized each feature based on depression status, including statistical analysis to confirm significant performance differences.
+2. Exploratory Data Analysis: Visualized each feature based on depression status, including statistical analysis to confirm significance association.
 4. Feature Engineering: Reduced the dataframe dimension through PCA.
-5. Resampling: Separate the model into several cases: original cleaned dataset, oversampled, undersampled, random sampling.
+5. Resampling: Separated the model into several cases: original cleaned dataset, oversampled, undersampled, random sampling.
 6. Hyperparameter Tuning: Optimized model performance using Grid Search and Bayesian Optimization.
 7. Model Implementation: Trained and evaluated SVM, Random Forest, and XGBoost.